Air Fryer Baby Potatoes

 Notes

-• Cut to an even size: Ensure the potatoes are roughly the same size for even cooking.
-You can cut larger ones in quarters if necessary.
+Cut to an even size: Ensure the potatoes are roughly the same size for even cooking.
+If necessary, cut larger ones into quarters.

-• Check for doneness: The potatoes should be crispy and golden brown on the outside yet tender on the inside.
-Test one with a fork to ensure it’s soft.
+Check for doneness: The potatoes should be crispy and golden brown on the outside yet tender on the inside.
+Test one with a fork to double-check it’s softness.

 Nutrition